jjvanzon/JJs-Reference-Architecture/api.md

 Html.TextBoxFor(x => myLoopItem.MyItem.MyProperty)
 ```

 Otherwise the input fields might not bind to the [`ViewModel`](patterns.md#viewmodel).
 This may force you to program partial [`Views`](patterns.md#views) sometimes.
-This may be good practice anyway, so might not be such a big trade-off.
+That may be good practice anyway, so might not be such a big trade-off.

 ### Html.BeginCollectionItem

 In [`MVC`](#mvc) it is not so apparent how to [send a collection as `HTTP postdata`](aspects.md#postdata-over-http).

-An alternative is the often-used [`Html.BeginCollectionItem`](https://www.nuget.org/packages/BeginCollectionItem):
+One alternative is the often-used [`Html.BeginCollectionItem`](https://www.nuget.org/packages/BeginCollectionItem):

 ```cs
 @foreach (var child in Model.Children)